Skip to main content

 REFERENCES accounts (account);

-By default data associated with any other VOs is left in the database, but will be inaccessible to Rucio users.
-By setting pass the argument --delete_vos, these entries will be deleted from the database completely:
+By default, data associated with any other VOs is left in the database, but will be inaccessible to Rucio users.
+These entries can be completely deleted from the database by pasing the --delete_vos argument.

 tools/convert_database_vo.py convert_to_svo old --delete_vos ... \